Utah Walleye Fishing Reports

-(Jun 16) Fishing is good for shore anglers.
-Boat anglers have caught plenty of recently stocked 12-inch kokanee salmon.
-Try using a dodger with a squid spinner.
+(Jun 30) Shore anglers report good fishing for most species.
+Kokanee fishing picked up throughout the week.
+Try using a pink or an orange dodger with a squid spinner.
 Fishing has been best in the early morning until about mid afternoon.
 Try using PowerBait or spinners from shore.
-Most fish are caught in water 8 to 18 feet deep.
 Warmer water temperatures have improved the smallmouth bass fishing, especially along the rocky shorelines near the bridge.
 Biologists moved more than 250 crappie from Pineview to Starvation to establish a new population of forage fish.
 If you catch crappie, we're asking that you voluntarily release them so they can establish this population.
-Water temperatures are averaging in the mid to high 50-degree range, and levels are staying steady at 86 percent.

 Bluegill, Bullhead Catfish, Channel Catfish, Largemouth Bass, Smouthmouth Bass, Walleye, White Bass